vinifmor/bauh/README.md

 </p>

-**bauh** ( ba-oo ), formerly known as **fpakman**, is a graphical interface for managing your Linux applications / packages.
-It currently supports the following types: AppImage, Arch ( repositories / AUR ), Flatpak, Snap and native Web applications.
+**bauh** ( ba-oo ), formerly known as **fpakman**, is a graphical interface for managing your Linux applications/packages.
+It currently supports the following formats: AppImage, Arch ( repositories / AUR ), Flatpak, Snap and native Web applications.

 Key features:
-- A management panel where you can: search, install, uninstall, launch, downgrade and retrieve the release history from software packages.
+- A management panel where you can: search, install, uninstall, upgrade, downgrade, launch, ignore updates and retrieve releases history from software packages./
 - Tray mode: launches attached to the system tray and publishes notifications when there are software updates available
 - System backup: it integrates with **Timeshift** to provide a simple and safe backup process before applying any change to your system.